 There may be temporary impacts on access to neighbouring green spaces and the Ottawa River.

-• Neighbouring boat launch, wharf and marina: We recognize the importance of recreational and commercial boating in the area and will continue to engage with the public, stakeholders and Indigenous partners on this matter.
+• Neighbouring boat launch, wharf and marina: We recognize the importance of recreational and commercial boating in the area and will continue to engage with the public, stakeholders and Indigenous communities on this matter.

 The project is subject to the NCC’s federal approval process.